Suryank7/byteconvert-ai-code-converter/README.md

 🚀 Project Title & Tagline
 ===========================
-**SyntaxSwap: AI-Powered Interview Coach** 🤖 Revolutionizing the way you prepare for technical interviews with AI-driven insights and personalized feedback.
+**ByteConvert: AI-Powered Interview Coach** 🤖 Revolutionizing the way you prepare for technical interviews with AI-driven insights and personalized feedback.

 📖 Description
 ---------------
-SyntaxSwap is an innovative React-based project that utilizes the power of artificial intelligence to help individuals prepare for technical interviews.
+ByteConvert is an innovative React-based project that utilizes the power of artificial intelligence to help individuals prepare for technical interviews.
 The platform provides users with a comprehensive set of tools and resources to improve their coding skills, practice common interview questions, and receive personalized feedback on their performance.
 With its user-friendly interface and robust feature set, SyntaxSwap aims to become the go-to platform for anyone looking to ace their next technical interview.

 The project is built using a modern tech stack, including React, Vite, and Tailwind CSS, ensuring a fast, scalable, and maintainable architecture.
 The codebase is well-organized, with a focus on modularity, reusability, and readability.
 Whether you're a seasoned developer or just starting out, SyntaxSwap is the perfect tool to help you take your coding skills to the next level.

-SyntaxSwap is more than just a project - it's a community-driven initiative that aims to make technical interview preparation more accessible and enjoyable.
+ByteConvert is more than just a project - it's a community-driven initiative that aims to make technical interview preparation more accessible and enjoyable.
 With its open-source codebase and collaborative development process, SyntaxSwap invites developers from around the world to contribute, provide feedback, and help shape the future of the platform.

 ✨ Features
 -----------